-Version Version Date Distribution Record А 14 September 2022 BMT Technical and editorial review В 15 September 2022 Fremantle Ports Draft for client review 0 29 September 2022 Fremantle Ports Port operations team review 1 02 November 2022 Fremantle Ports Draft version 2 30 November 2023 Fremantle Ports Version 2 updated by Fremantle Ports following stakeholder consultation 3 09 February 2024 Fremantle Ports Version 3 updated by Fremantle Ports following stakeholder review 4 15 February 2024 Fremantle Ports Version 4 updated by Fremantle Ports following stakeholder review 5 08 March 2024 Fremantle Ports Version 5 updated by Fremantle Ports following stakeholder review
+Version Version Date Distribution Record А 14 September 2022 BMT Technical and editorial review В 15 September 2022 Fremantle Ports Draft for client review 0 29 September 2022 Fremantle Ports Port operations team review 1 02 November 2022 Fremantle Ports Draft version 2 30 November 2023 Fremantle Ports Version 2 updated by Fremantle Ports following stakeholder consultation 3 09 February 2024 Fremantle Ports Version 3 updated by Fremantle Ports following stakeholder review 4 15 February 2024 Fremantle Ports Version 4 updated by Fremantle Ports following stakeholder review 5 08 March 2024 Fremantle Ports Version 5 updated by Fremantle Ports following stakeholder review 6 02 May 2025 Fremantle Ports Version 6 updated by Fremantle Ports following 2024 maintenance dredging

 This report is prepared by BMT Commercial Australia Pty Ltd ("BMT") for the use by BMT's client (the "Client").
 No third party may rely on the contents of this report.
 To the extent lawfully permitted by law all liability whatsoever of any third party for any loss or damage howsoever arising from reliance on the contents of this report is excluded.
 Where this report has been prepared on the basis of the information supplied by the Client or its employees, consultants, agents and/or advisers to BMT Commercial Australia Pty Ltd ("BMT") for that purpose and BMT has not sought to verify the completeness or accuracy of such information.
-Accordingly, BMT does not accept any liability for any loss, damage, claim or other demand howsoever arising in contract, tort or otherwise, whether directly or indirectly for the completeness or accuracy of such information nor any liability in connection with the implementation of any advice or proposals contained in this report insofar as they are based upon, or are derived from such information.
+Accordingly, BMT does not accept any liability for any loss, damage, claim or other demand howsoever arising in contract, tort or otherwise, whether directly or indirectly for the completeness or accuracy of such information of any advice or proposals contained in this report in sofar as they are based upon, or are derived from such information.
 BMT does not give any warranty or guarantee in respect of this report in so far as any advice or proposals contains, or is derived from, or otherwise relies upon, such information nor does it accept any liability whatsoever for the implementation of any advice recommendations or proposals which are not carried out under its control or in a manner which is consistent with its advice.